Cycling in France: Experience the Magic of traffic-free roads

 - Montée des Orres – Monday, 22 August

 - Col d’Agnel – Sunday, 3 September

 Region: L’Oisans French Alps

 The Oisans Col Series runs through the months of July and August and gives you car-free access to a range of famous mountain passes.
 Each Tuesday during the period you will have the opportunity to ride the likes of Alpe d’Huez, Col du Glandon, and Col de la Croix de Fer to name a few.
 No registration is required and food and drink are provided at the top.
-The official site for the event can be found here.
+The Bike Oisans website has all the information about the program.

 Region: L’Isere (Hautes Alpes)